 Specify the number of spaces to indent a marked block.

-Hint: The Reset to Defaults button which is common for all sections of the Editor Options dialog opens a menu with items allowing you to discard all changes and reset options of the current category or of all categories to their defaults.
+Hint: The Reset to defaults button which is common for all sections of the Editor Options dialog allows you to discard all changes and restore the settings to their defaults.